Alonso-del-Arte/currency-demo/README.md

 As of October 15, 2025, Manny's free API is still down, but the server is still giving a response (HTTP 400).

+October 27, 2025: Here we go again.
+I'm losing another free tier.
+Today I was notified that if I don't upgrade to a paid plan by November 14, I will lose access.
+So I guess I have that long to figure out an alternative.

 ## Notes about internationalization

 Although I have not made a conscious effort to internationalize this repository,